Trump impeached for second time

 'I'M CHOOSING TRUTH'

-A handful of Republicans backed impeachment, including Liz Cheney, the No. 3 House Republican.
+Ten Republicans voted to impeach, including Liz Cheney, the No. 3 House Republican.

 "I am not choosing a side, I'm choosing truth," Republican Jamie Herrera Beutler said in announcing her support for impeachment, drawing applause from Democrats.
 "It's the only way to defeat fear."